dennisjueni/cca-2024/README.md

 # Cloud Computing Architecture Project

+In this project, we explored how to schedule latency-sensitive and batch applications in a cloud cluster using Kubernetes on GCloud.

 ## Before running the scripts

 1. You probably need to login to gcloud in your console, maybe with this command?